Jucy92/auto-commit/logs/commit-log.md

 - 2025-12-22: auto commit 3day
 - 2025-12-23: Manual commit detected.
 Counter reset from 3 to 0.
 - 2025-12-25: auto commit 1day
+- 2025-12-26: Manual commit detected.
+Counter reset from 1 to 0.